-Case study Coca-Cola's Purchase Assistance Fee (PAF) and Sales Assistance Fee (SAF) There are some voluntary measures that attempt to address the gap between virgin and recycled polymer.

-There are some voluntary measures that attempt to address the gap between virgin and recycled polymer prices.
+Coca-Cola's Purchase Assistance Fee (PAF) and Sales Assistance Fee (SAF) There are some voluntary measures that attempt to address the gap between virgin and recycled polymer prices.
+Two such examples are highlighted by Coca-Cola address the gap between virgin and recycled polymer prices.
 Two such examples are highlighted by Coca-Cola in how they work with recyclers and their suppliers within developing markets.
 These relate to offering contracted purchase assistance fee (PAF) and sales assistance fee (SAF) mechanisms.
 These mechanisms work to contractually support rPET recyclers by providing additional payments or adjustment mechanisms when virgin polymer prices decline, which allows sustained business operations and protects the supply chain from short-term shocks.
 This support to recyclers in turn also provides a consistent output market for collectors and aggregators, with benefits filtering throughout the supply chain.